-- Health Conditions: Pancreatic cancer is more common in diabetics and in some cases the cancer appears to cause the diabetes.
+- Health Conditions: Pancreatic cancer is more common in diabetics.
 Chronic pancreatitis due to a gene mutation; cirrhosis of the liver; and excess stomach acid or the bacteria H. pylori also increase risk.

 Because the pancreas is located deep in the body, physicians often are unable to detect tumors during a regular checkup visit.
 When symptoms begin to appear, pancreatic cancer has often grown to an advanced stage and metastasized to surrounding organs, leading to a lower survival rate.
 If any of these symptoms are experienced, consult a physician:

 - Pale stools or dark urine

 - Appetite loss